ucll-programming/course-material/exercises/introduction/explanation-scripts.en.md

 TODO Better explanations

 ::::TASK
-Open a terminal in the same directory as `my-script.py` and enter the following commands
+Open a shell in the same directory as `my-script.py` and enter the following commands

 :::code{caption="Bash"}